 Registered Designs can protect the distinctive design of an item, which is not eligible for Patent protection.
 This means for example that you probably have not invented a better cup, but your design is unique.
 Registered Designs are an easy and inexpensive way of gaining protection for these designs and they are mostly relevant to industrial or manufactured goods.

-A UK Registered Design or a Registered Community Design (RCD) can protect you in the UK.
-Through a RCD you could extend your registered design rights to a number of other countries under The Hague Convention.
+A UK Registered Design protects you within the UK.
+You can extend your UK registered design rights to a number of other countries under The Hague Convention.
 Registered Designs are sometimes called ‘Industrial Designs’, ‘Design Patents’ or ‘Utility Models’.

 The Community Design Directive of 1998 (98/79/EC) extended Registered Design rights into areas that might commonly be considered Trade Marks.
 It is important to note that they are not a cheaper form of Trade Mark as the extent and scope of the protection is very different.

-We also provide Registered Designs searches, chiefly through the databases of the UK IPO, the EU IPO (RCD and DesignView) and WIPO (Hague Convention), since these are most relevant to the UK market.
+We also provide Registered Designs searches, chiefly through the databases of the UK IPO, the EU IPO (DesignView) and WIPO (Hague Convention), since these are most relevant to the UK market.
 Other countries can be searched where there is a suitable database.

 Generally the public has only a vague understanding of Copyright and the law.